 Balancing for Region

-If we begin with the standard 7 continent model: Asia, Africa,, Antarctica, Europe and Australia; and discounting Antarctica, it is probably overly constraining to require representation from all 6 continents.
+If we begin with the standard 7 continent model: Asia, Africa, America, Antarctica, Europe and Australia; and discounting Antarctica, it is probably overly constraining to require representation from all 6 continents.
 If instead we group the continents into three pairs by longitude: (1.
-North America and South America, 2 Europe and Africa, and 3 Asia and Australasia) we can give quotas that ensure so degree of balance whilst not being overly constraining, for example by requiring a minimum of 2 and maximum of 5 from any one longitude group.
+North America and South America, 2 Europe and Africa, and 3 Asia and Australasia) we can give quotas that ensure some degree of balance whilst not being overly constraining, for example by requiring a minimum of 2 and maximum of 5 from any one longitude group.